bermi/akelos/test/RUNNING_TESTS.markdown

-You can run your tests by runnign the test file directly like:
+You can execute tests by simply running the php file:

     php test/akelos/active_support/cases/inflector.php